Licensed Lay Ministers (LLMs) are lay people who come from all walks of life

 Training for Licensed Lay Ministry

-The Diocese of Ely is in partnership with the Eastern Region Ministry Course to provide training for our candidates for Licensed Lay Ministry.
+The Diocese of Ely has a partnership with the Eastern Region Ministry Course to provide training for our candidates for Licensed Lay Ministry.